Logitech ERGO M575 Trackball: Extreme Control and Comfort in the Palm of Your Hand

 Certified post-consumer recycled plastic composes 50% of the plastic in the graphite color and 21% in the off-white color.
 And the paper packaging comes from FSC-certified forests.
 The optical sensor works best with super low current, and Logitech claims a 2-year battery life with the USB receiver.
 Finally, Swiss engineering and end-to-end control of the manufacturing process is said to ensure a lifespan of 3 million quality clicks.

-Conclusions for the Logitech ERGO M575 Wireless Trackball
+Logitech ERGO M575 Wireless Trackball in Review

 I have long preferred the Logitech trackball system for the ergonomics, space efficiency, and low physical requirements for use during my long days of writing and editing.
 I consider myself a hefty user, and throwing in my usual finger, hand, and arm fatigue, it’s hard for me to imagine using a traditional mouse.